zliuInspire/zliuInspire.github.io/_pages/about.md

   - Security systems for Internet architecture and industry IoT

 - Distributed Systems with Built-in (Artificial) Intelligence:
-  - Intelligent distributed systems powered by ML and data analysis, covering architectural design, management, performance, and deployment
+  - Intelligent distributed system designs powered by ML and data analysis, covering architectural design, management, performance, and deployment

 - Deployment-Driven System Implementation:
   - Industry adoption is the first-class citizen